Biblical Answer

 Answer:

-The Tension Between Biblical Commands and Nationalism
+Navigating the Tension between Biblical Commands and Modern Critiques of Nationalism

-The Biblical Mandate to Love Our Neighbor
+Understanding the Biblical Command to Love Your Neighbor

 Navigating the Tension